DanNBullock/DanNBullock.github.io/_pages/publications.md

 <html>
 <body>
-<div style="border: 1px solid cyan">Here you'll find a (hopefully) relatively up to date listing of publications and related products.
+<div>Here you'll find a (hopefully) relatively up to date listing of publications and related products.
 Each entry should feature a brief description of the work, and a link to the publication itself, along with information relevant to the publicaiton context.</div>
 </body>
 </html>